TFC Agent Fails to Start with Error: "permission denied"

 Outcome

-After applying this change, the TFC Agent container should start successfully, and terraform plan and terraform apply operations will be able to run without permission-related errors.
+After applying this change, the TFC Agent container should start successfully, and terraform plan and terraform apply operations will run without permission-related errors.